apache/royale-docs/create-an-application/application-tutorial/data.md

 }
 ```

-The method fetchCommits() will take the list of repos and calls a separate instance of HTTPService to get the commits:
+The method fetchCommits() takes the list of repos and calls a separate instance of HTTPService to get information about the commits:

 ```XML
 <js:HTTPService id="commitsService" />